nixworks/public/news/2014/11/12/index.md

 Russia has said it will conduct regular air patrols to the Caribbean and the Gulf of Mexico, missions that were wound down after the Cold War.

 ### [Fighting between Houthi rebels and Ansar al-Sharia-backed Sunni tribes have left at least 33 dead in Al Bayda' Governorate. ](/news/2014/11/12/fighting-between-houthi-rebels-and-ansar-al-sharia-backed-sunni-tribes-have-left-at-least-33-dead-in-al-bayda-governorate.md)
-_Context: Al Bayda Governorate, Ansar al-Sharia, Houthi, Houthi militants, Sunni, Yemen_
+_Context: Al Bayda Governorate, Ansar al-Sharia, Houthi, Houthi militants, Sunni, Yemen's_

 ### [Azerbaijan shoots down an Armenian Mil Mi-24 military helicopter. ](/news/2014/11/12/azerbaijan-shoots-down-an-armenian-mil-mi-24-military-helicopter.md)
 _Context: Armenia, Azerbaijan, Mi-24, shoots down_